 In Uji, most of the sights are located near the town center, close to the famous Byodoin Temple and the scenic Uji River.
-You can easily explore this area on foot.
+This area is easy to explore on foot.
 Both JR Uji Station and Keihan Uji Station are about a 10-minute walk from Byodoin Temple.
-JR Uji is on the south side of the river, while Keihan Uji is just across Uji Bridge on the north side.
+JR Uji Station is located on the south side of the river, while Keihan Uji Station sits just across Uji Bridge on the north side.

-The temples Mampukuji and Mimurotoji are farther from the center, but if you enjoy walking, you can reach them in about 30 minutes from the river area.
-Mampukuji is easiest to get to with a short walk from Obaku Station.
-To get to Mimurotoji Temple, buses are available from both JR and Keihan Uji Stations.
+The temples Mampukuji and Mimurotoji are located farther from the center, but if you enjoy walking, they can be reached in about 30 minutes from the river area.
+Mampukuji is most easily accessed with a short walk from Obaku Station.
+To reach Mimurotoji Temple, buses run from both JR and Keihan Uji Stations.

 Uji Travel Tips